AGENTS

 * Fix all known browser issues for Firefox, Edge, and Chrome.

-The beta release is focused on making all existing features stable enough to document and test.
-New features are locked until the next stable release.
+The beta release focuses on making all existing features stable enough to document and test.
+We have locked new features until the next stable release.
 The documentation is now up to date.
 This is the last beta release before the release candidate.

-For the next release, we are going to focus on shaping Extension.js into a faster and smaller bundle that can work both locally and remotely (via `pnpm dlx`, `yarn dlx`, and of course `npx`).
+For the next release, we plan to make Extension.js a faster and smaller bundle.
+It will work both locally and remotely (via `pnpm dlx`, `yarn dlx`, and `npx`).

 Thanks for reading.
 Talk soon.